Fast, Free Auto Insurance Quotes

 Safe Auto will typically look at your driving history from the previous 35 months in determining rates, including accidents, tickets and violations.
 You can generally show that an accident was not your fault with a police report, court judgment, statement from your previous insurance company, or other documents.

 Insurers must disclose their surcharges in state filings.
 Here are surcharges we found in our review of Safe Auto's insurance filings.
 These might vary based on state.

 Safe Auto's possible surcharges apply to:

 - Inexperienced drivers.
 For those age 20 and older who haven't had a U.S. driver's license for at least three years.
-Does not apply to drivers with foreign licenses or an unverifiable driving record.
+(Drivers with foreign licenses or an unverifiable driving record have a different surcharge.)

 - People who drive out of state more than once per month or 12 or more times a year.

 - A driving record that can't be verified through a DMV, such as a license from outside the U.S.